 University of Wyoming Animal Science Grant - Between 1986 and 1988, the Wyoming Game Wardens Association helped fund a research project conducted by the UW Animal Science Department and the Research Division of the Wyoming Game and Fish Department.
 This project was initiated to develop a technique to identify types of meat after being cooked.
 Problems with meat processors illegally using deer, elk and antelope meat in their commercially sold sausages brought about this needed techniques.
 Prior to the research, cooked meat could not be identified to species using current techniques.Â From this research project new techniques were developed that could be used to identify cooked meat into different species.
 The Wyoming Game Wardens Association provided a total of $4500.00 to fund the project.

-Conservation/Law Enforcement Seminars/Conferences - From 1986 to present, the Wyoming Game Wardens Association has provided financial assistance to numerous seminars and conferences related to wildlife management, wildlife law enforcement, wildlife forensics, and outdoor education.
-At present the Association has donated over $11,000.00 to these seminars and conferences.
+Conservation/Law Enforcement Seminars/Conferences -From 1986 to present, the Wyoming Game Wardens Association has provided financial assistance to numerous seminars and conferences related to wildlife law enforcement, wildlife management, wildlife forensics and outdoor education.
+At present the Association has donated over $57,000.00 to these seminars and conferences.

 In 1990, the Wyoming Game Wardens Association purchased a quadriplegic rifle rest for a Wyoming outdoorsman.
 This resident was very active in the outdoor programs prior to sustaining a crippling injury which made him a quadriplegic.
 The special rifle rest allowed the individual to continue his love for sport rifle shooting from his wheelchair.